 The modest clothing of various Plain groups (Mennonites, Amish, Brethren) marks them.

-Not only does it define them according to their particular affiliation but it also marks them as a peculiar people distinct and separate from society.
+Not only does it define them according to their particular affiliation within the Mennonites but it also marks them as a peculiar people distinct and separate from society.
 This is one of the most important reasons behind why the Mennonites dress as they do – they believe that being a citizen of Two Kingdoms requires that you stand out in your appearance.

 Have you ever heard of the Two Kingdoms?